demerzel3/karma-sourcemap-loader/README.md

 ## Credits

-Thanks to @goldibex for adding inline source mpas support.
+Thanks to @goldibex for adding inline source maps support.